mk-fg/fgtk/README.rst

-Useful when for a quick chart to figure out some data or function output, or make it into a useful non-static link to someone, and don't want to deal with d3-v3/coding-style/JS diffs from bl.ocks.org.
+Useful when for a quick chart to figure out some data or function output, or make it into a useful non-static link to someone, and don't want to deal with d3-version/coding-style/JS diffs of bl.ocks.org or observablehq.com snippets.

 Direct gh-pages link: `d3-line-chart-boilerplate.html`_